bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- mistlight rain
+- light rainmist
-- 91% humidity
+- 90% humidity
-- 8 mph wind
+- 7 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History